arathvelazquez/data-structures-and-algorithms/BigO.md

       }
     }

+*Solution: O(log N).
+This algorithm is essentially doing a binary search to find the sqaure root.
+Therefore, the runtime is O(log N)*

+---

 6- The following code computes the [integer] square root of a number.
 If the number is not a perfect square (there is no integer square root), then it returns -1.
 It does this by trying to increasingly large numbers until it finds the right value (or is too high).
 What is its runtime?

     int sqrt(int n) {